vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: Related Work

 \section{Related Work}

-\textbf{Distributed training.} Several studies\cite{prague,jia2019,optimus_cc,dapple,zero,zero_off,zero_inf} have concentrated on partitioning training workloads across multiple workers.
-Data parallelism~\cite{li13pytorch} is the most popular approach as it can be applied independently of the model architecture.
+\textbf{Distributed training.} Several studies~\cite{prague,jia2019,optimus_cc,dapple,zero,zero_off,zero_inf} explored distributed training across multiple workers.
 GPipe~\cite{gpipe} and PipeDream~\cite{pipedream,pipedream_bw} propose layer-wise partitioning of model parameters and scheduling approaches to effectively execute partitioned layers in a pipelined manner.
 Megatron-LM~\cite{megatron_lm} proposed tensor parallelism which is tailored for transformer-based language models.
 There are also prior works proposing advanced collective communication algorithms for distributed training.
 FlexReduce~\cite{flexreduce}, BlueConnect~\cite{blueconnect}, and Themis~\cite{themis} proposed novel bandwidth-aware All-Reduce algorithms on heterogeneous/asymmetric network topology.
-EFLOPS~\cite{eflops} proposed an algorithm-architecture co-designed for distributed training platforms with a topology-aware All-Reduce algorithm.
-Putting these efforts altogether, Microsoft and NVIDIA discussed their distributed training cluster for Megatron-Turing NLG 530B~\cite{mt_nlg} and the 1T-parameter GPT model~\cite{megatron2} on thousands of GPUs using 3D parallelism.
+Putting these efforts together, Microsoft/NVIDIA discussed their distributed training for Megatron-Turing NLG 530B~\cite{mt_nlg} and the 1T-parameter GPT model~\cite{megatron2} on thousands of GPUs via 3D parallelism.

-\textbf{Simulation methodology for distributed training.} While not targeting LLMs, ASTRA-sim~\cite{astra-sim} presents a cycle-level simulator targeting distributed training.
-Implemented on top of Garnet~\cite{garnet}, ASTRA-sim focuses on simulating collective communication algorithms involved in different parallelization strategies.
-There are also several studies focusing on automatically searching efficient parallel training plans for modern AI models~\cite{tofu,alpa} but these works either target small scale training systems with only tens of GPUs. \proposed is specifically designed to evaluate modern LLMs requiring several thousands of GPUs for training, providing a fast yet highly accurate simulation toolchain for AI practitioners.